 I’ve tried several popular acid toners these past few years, from the iconic Pixi Glow Tonic (a supposed dupe of the BR Lotion P50) to the K-beauty version By Wishtrend Mandelic Acid 5% Skin Prep Water, but none really sold me until I started using the Biologique Recherche Lotion P50W.

-- Capsicum Frutescens Fruit Extract, aka Cayenne Pepper extract, contains capsaicin which can be a skin-irritant.
+Capsicum Frutescens Fruit Extract, aka Cayenne Pepper extract, contains capsaicin which can be a skin irritant.
 But according to Dr. Nicholas Perricone, it can also increase blood circulation and improve skin tone and firmness.
-Arnica montana Flower Extract can was found to be an irritant in one study, but other tests found no signs of skin sensitivities.
+Arnica Montana Flower Extract can was found to be an irritant in one study1, but other tests2 found no signs of skin sensitivities.
 Lastly this is an acid toner with low pH, which by nature can be irritating.
 But otherwise alcohol-free, fragrance-free, and paraben-free.

-- A white plastic bottle with a label design that looks like it hasn’t changed since the 70’s.
-It’s not the prettiest thing, but it grows on you.
+A white plastic bottle with a label design that looks like it hasn’t changed since the 70’s.
+It’s not the prettiest thing, but the retro aesthetic grows on you.

-- Sour, like vinegar, probably because it does contain vinegar.
-It’s definitely the most repulsive smelling product in my stash, but luckily it’s not too strong and goes away once you apply it.
+Sour, like vinegar, probably because it does contain vinegar.
+It’s definitely the most repulsive smelling product in my stash (tied with drool-scented SK-II FTE), but luckily it’s not too strong and dissipates quickly.

 Sulfur is an interesting ingredient that we rarely see in exfoliants, but if you’ve tried those pink powder blemish treatments that smells like trash, you’ve used sulfur before.
 It’s a great anti-inflammatory + antibacterial ingredient, making it suitable for acne-prone skin.
 While I don’t get breakouts often, I do like having this extra bit of protection to keep acne at bay!